+TEA has approved the SAISD Asynchronous Continuity Plan for the 2020 - 2021 school year.
 The SAISD 2020-21 Academic and Instructional Continuity Plan and SAISD Digital Learning Plan provide further details that include academic plans by grade level, instructional schedules, remote learning best practices, instructional materials, professional development, and robust communication and support for families to support remote learning at home.
+Into the spring semester, the District will continue to provide rigorous instruction aligned to on-grade-level, prioritized standards, while simultaneously closing instructional gaps, as outlined in the Academic Acceleration Plan.